vrokad/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

       bitbake <image recipe>
       # Example, bitbake qcom-multimedia-image

-   On a successful build, you can check if ``system.img`` is present in the ``<workspace_path>/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image``
+   After a successful build, you can verify if ``system.img`` is present in the ``<workspace_path>/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image`` directory:
-   directory:

    ::